Oakville, Connecticut

 Oakville is a census-designated place (CDP) and neighborhood section of Watertown, in Litchfield County, Connecticut, United States.
 The population was 9,047 as of the 2010 census.
 It is the most populous community in Watertown, with more than twice as many people as the center village of Watertown.
 The ZIP code for Oakville is 06779.

 Geography

-Oakville is in the southeast part of Watertown.
+Oakville is in the southeastern part of Watertown.
 It is bordered to the northwest by the village of Watertown and to the south by the city of Waterbury.
 The Connecticut Route 8 freeway forms the eastern edge of Oakville, with access from a half-exit at Connecticut Route 262.
 Oakville is 3 mi north of Interstate 84 in Waterbury and 2 mi southeast of U.S. Route 6.

 According to the United States Census Bureau, the Oakville CDP has a total area of 8.5 sqkm, of which 0.1 sqkm, or 1.06%, are water.
 Steele Brook, a tributary of the Naugatuck River, flows through Oakville, with a dam in the center of town forming Pin Shop Pond.

 Demographics

+The most reported ancestries in 2020 were: